vijaycs85/dpsb/README.md

 ## Motivation

-Typical small/medium size Drupal projects have ~30 to 50 contributed modules and it is hard to know them all to validate around times like security updates and keep up with the development / new versions of them.
-It is certainly very helpful for managing multi site and multi environment situations.
+Typical small/medium size Drupal project has ~30 to 50 contributed modules and it is hard to know them all to validate around times like security updates and keep up with the development / new versions of them.
+It is certainly harder when managing more than one site.

 ## Installation